-The purpose of the exercise is to give the student and overview in the use of simulation based methods (Monte Carlo methods) used in finance, especially in regards to the pricing and risk management of assets.
+The purpose of the exercise is to give the student and overview in the use of simulation based methods (Monte Carlo methods) used in finance & insurance, especially in regards to pricing and risk management.
 There will be a focus on understanding the intuition for the methods and applying them in a programming language of the students choice.

 The student will write a paper on a subject of their choice which in some detail covers the relevant theory, implements them in a computer program and analyses the results.